fiyang89/project-1-group-8/README.md

 Reviewing population and its impacts on economic and health outcomes.

+### Summary Analysis
+Reference the Summary Analysis for Population word document.

 ### Gross Domestic Product (GDP)
 Q: Why is GDP important when measuring a country’s growth and economy?
 - United States (US) leading the trend for the past 8 years